dannypule/modern-web/README.md

 # What is this?

-Tiny "hello worlds" projects for various libraries & frameworks.
+Small "hello worlds" projects for various libraries & frameworks.